Spatial order in a two-dimensional spin-orbit-coupled spin-1/2 condensate: superlattice, multi-ring and stripe formation: Introduction

 The scenario of spatially-ordered states in a harmonically-trapped SO-coupled quasi-2D pseudo spin-1/2 BEC remains almost the same when compared with a uniform system.
 For a weak SO coupling, the trapped system can host three types of states: circularly-symmetric $(0, \pm 1)$-type multi-ring state, circularly-asymmetric state and stripe state.
 For large SO coupling, one encounters two types of spatially-periodic states: stripe state and a special type of multi-ring state.
 This multi-ring state possesses a multi-ring pattern in component density with a square-lattice pattern in total density near the center thus exhibiting a supersolid-like behavior.

-In Sec. \ref{i} we present the mean-field GP equation that we use in this investigation.
-In Sec. \ref{ii} we demonstrate the plausibility of the appearance of the $(0, \pm 1)$-type state, stripe state, and superlattice state from a consideration of linear version of this model.
-The numerical result is presented in Sec.
-III.
-In Sec. \ref{a} the results for a uniform quasi-2D pseudo spin-1/2 Rashba and Dresselhaus SO-coupled self-attractive BEC soliton are presented.
-Those for an equal mixture of Rashba and Dresselhaus couplings are presented in Sec. \ref{b}.
-The results for a uniform quasi-2D pseudo spin-1/2 Rashba and Dresselhaus SO-coupled self-repulsive BEC soliton are presented in Sec. \ref{c}.
-The results for a harmonically trapped SO-coupled quasi-2D BEC are presented in Sec. \ref{d}.
-Finally, a summary of our findings is given in Sec.
-IV.
+In section \ref{i} we present the mean-field GP equation that we use in this investigation.
+In section \ref{ii} we demonstrate the plausibility of the appearance of the $(0, \pm 1)$-type state, stripe state, and superlattice state from a consideration of linear version of this model.
+The numerical result is presented in section III.
+In section \ref{a} the results for a uniform quasi-2D pseudo spin-1/2 Rashba and Dresselhaus SO-coupled self-attractive BEC soliton are presented.
+Those for an equal mixture of Rashba and Dresselhaus couplings are presented in section \ref{b}.
+The results for a uniform quasi-2D pseudo spin-1/2 Rashba and Dresselhaus SO-coupled self-repulsive BEC soliton are presented in section \ref{c}.
+The results for a harmonically trapped SO-coupled quasi-2D BEC are presented in section \ref{d}.
+Finally, a summary of our findings is given in section IV.